 Agricultural Marketing Service, USDA.

 The National Organic Standards Board (NOSB) was established to assist in the development of standards for substances to be used in organic production and to advise the Secretary on the implementation of the Organic Foods Production Act of 1990 (OFPA).
-Through this Notice, The USDA is requesting nominations to fill five (5) upcoming vacancies on the NOSB.
-The positions are as follows: Farmers/growers (2), consumer/public interest advocates (2), and a USDA Accredited Certifying Agent (1).
-The Secretary of Agriculture will appoint one person to each of these five positions to serve a 5-year term of office that will commence on January 24, 2016, and end January 23, 2021.
+Through this Notice, the United States Department of Agriculture (USDA) is announcing its call for nominations to fill five vacancies.
+Descriptions of the five positions are listed below under supplementary information.
+Appointees will serve a five-year term beginning January 24, 2020 and ending January 23, 2025.
+Additionally, the USDA seeks nominations for a pool of candidates that the Secretary of Agriculture can draw upon as replacement appointees if unexpected vacancies occur.

-To nominate yourself or someone else, please submit: A resume, a cover letter, and a Form AD-755, which can be accessed at: www.ocio.usda.gov/forms/doc/AD-755.pdf.
-Resumes must be no longer than 5 pages, and include at the beginning a summary of the following information: Current and past organization affiliations; areas of expertise; education; career positions held; any other notable positions held.
-You may also submit a list of endorsements or letters of recommendation, if desired.
-Resume and completed requested background information are required for a nominee to receive consideration for appointment by the Secretary.
+To nominate yourself or someone else, please submit the following: A resume (required), Form AD-755 (required), which can be accessed at: https://www.ocio.usda.gov/document/ad-755, a cover letter (optional), and a list of endorsements or letters of recommendation (optional).
+Resumes should be no longer than 5 pages and should include a summary of the following information: Current and past organization affiliations; areas of expertise; education; career positions held; any other notable positions held.
+Previous applicants who wish to be considered must reapply.

 If USDA receives a request under the Freedom of Information Act (FOIA) (5 U.S.C.
-552), for records relating to NOSB nominations, your application materials may be released to the requester.
-Prior to the release of the information, personally identifiable information protected by the FIOA Privacy Act will be redacted.
+552) for records relating to NOSB nominations, your application materials may be released to the requester.
+Prior to the release of the information, personally identifiable information protected by the Privacy Act, 5 U.S.C.
+552a, will be redacted.

 Nominations are open to all individuals without regard to race, color, religion, gender, national origin, age, mental or physical disability, marital status, or sexual orientation.
 To ensure that the recommendations of the NOSB take into account the needs of the diverse groups that are served by the Department, membership on the NOSB shall include, to the extent practicable, individuals with demonstrated ability to represent minorities, women, and persons with disabilities.